djaco88/csc335ToDoList/README.md

 Change Color Theme- navigate to Change Tab Theme in the Colors dropdown menu (note: this theme is only applied to the current tab)

-Get Help- selecting the About option in the Help menu will redirect you to this README file on github
+Get Help- selecting the About option in the Help dropdown menu will redirect you to this README file on github

 Creating a Task- navigate to the desired tab you want to store the task in.
 Click New Task if you are currently viewing an existing task, and fill in the Task Title, a description (optional), select the date (optional), select the time (optional)